miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{<figure src="/sspl/gif-switch-limit.gif">}}

-Welp, now the edge is gone...
+Well, it works.
+It remains just as wide, but now the edge is gone...
 Which makes sense, of course.
-But it looks weird that the edge suddenly disappears.
+But it looks weird when the edge suddenly disappears.
 And I can't think of a way to transition smoothly using only those two vertices.
-Is there a way we can preserve the sharp pointy edge and thickness at the same time?
+Is there a way we can preserve both the sharp pointy edge and the width?

 ## Luz joints!